Neo-47/RL-in-a-Nutshell/DQN /Human level control through deep RL/README.md

 Second, an iterative update that adjusts the action-values (Q) towards target values that are only periodically updated is used, thereby reducing correlations with the target.
+Generating the targets using an older set of parameters adds a delay between the time an update to Q is made and the time the update affects the targets, making divergence or oscillations much more unlikely.

+In a nutshell, This approach has several advantages over standard online Q-learning.
+First, each step of experience is potentially used in many weight updates, which allows for greater data efficiency.
+Second, learning directly from consecutive samples is inefficient, owing to the strong correlations between the sampels: randomizing the samples breaks these correlations and therefore reduces the variance of the udpates.

+By using exprience replay, the behaviour distribution is averaged over many of its previous states, smoothing out learning and avoiding oscillations or divergence in the parameters.

 This is a comparison of the DQN agent with the best reinforcement learning methods in the literature,